hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 choice, since we can always scale and shift our answer to recover the result for an arbitrary interval.
-We can start with a trangle-shaped function possessing a single kink at $x = 1/2$, though most functions with a single kink will do.
+We can start with a trangle-shaped function possessing a single kink at $x = 1/2$.
 For the triangle, we can apply the MVT to any subinterval entirely to the left of the midpoint, or entirely the right of the midpoint.
 Call these intervals, where the MVT applies, *good subintervals*.
 They have maximum length $1/2$.

-Our strategy will be to iteratively add kinks, and reduce the length of good subintervals by half each time, until they disappear altogether!
+Our strategy will be to iteratively add more and more kinks, reducing the length of good subintervals by half each time until they disappear altogether!
 To begin with, let's place kinks at $x = 1/4, 3/4$ so that the maximum length is $1/4$.
 A simple way to do this is to *scale down* the triangle function by a